 On the 31st Of January 2017, a roadside bomb seriously injured 8 people in the Naguman area on Charsadda road.
 It is uncertain who is behind this attack, however authorities claim 2 people have been arrested in relation to the attack.

-Also in November 2016 seven Pakistani soldiers were killed on the India/Pakistani border.
-Pakistani troops were apparently were responding to small arms fire from Indian soldiers.
+Also in November 2016, seven Pakistani soldiers were killed on the India/Pakistani border.
+Pakistani troops were apparently responding to small arms fire from Indian soldiers.
 The Foreign Ministry spokesman Nafees Zakaria condemned the alleged attack.

 On the 2nd of September 2016, approximately 12 people were killed and over 50 injured with numbers still rising, after a suicide bomber detonated an explosive vest outside a district court in Mardan, in Khyber Pakhtunkhwa province.
 Incidents such as this are becoming more frequent in Pakistan.

 A large bomb exploded at a government-run medical centre for polio in the city of Quetta in January 2016, 15 people were killed, the majority of them being police officers and members of the Pakistani armed forces.
 Pakistan Taliban and Jaishul Islam claimed responsibility for the attack.

 There have been a reported number of attacks in Pakistan in recent years.
 The Pakistani government maintain security restrictions with measure in place, following ongoing attacks against civilians and military establishments.

 The same year as the Quetta attacks saw widespread devastation when attacks in bombings killed over 75 people and left more than 340 injured.
 This to be a heinous attack against families and children.
 Tehrik-e Taleban claims much responsibility for the terrorism within the region.